Graph potentials and topological quantum field theories: Topological quantum field theories from graph potentials

 where we use the labeling for internal edges and trivalent vertices as in \cref{figure:labels-internal-and-trivalent}, and the tensor product over the internal edges means we apply all possible pairings~$\langle-,-\rangle_{a,b}$ where the vertices~$a$ and~$b$ refer to specific factors in the tensor product~$\bigotimes_{v\in V}\cM_3(t;i,j,k)$. \end{construction}

-Using the relationship between 2d~TQFT's and solutions to the WDVV equation (see e.g.~\cite[\S9]{MR1492534}, where the WDVV equation is referred to as the associativity equation) we obtain the following result.
+Using the relationship between 2d~TQFT's and solutions to the associativity equation (see, e.g.,~\cite[\S9]{MR1492534}, where the WDVV equation is referred to as the associativity equation) we obtain the following result.

-\begin{proposition} Let~$\cM_3(t)\in\cH^{\otimes 3}$ be a solution to the WDVV equations.
+\begin{proposition} Let~$\cM_3(t)\in\cH^{\otimes 3}$ be a solution to the associativity equation.
 Then \cref{construction:K-Sigma-gn} is independent of the choice of the pair of pants decomposition. \end{proposition}

-\paragraph{Graph potentials as solutions to the WDVV equations} Now we will revisit the setting introduced in the introduction, in particular the functional equation in \eqref{eq:IHX} and the ensuing discussion.
+\paragraph{Graph potentials as solutions to the associativity equation} Now we will revisit the setting introduced in the introduction, in particular the functional equation in \eqref{eq:IHX} and the ensuing discussion.
 We set~$\cH$ to be~$\LT$.
-By Fourier expansion, any~$f \in \LT$ can be written as
+By Fourier expansion, any~$f \in \LT$ can be written as where the collection~$\{z^i\}_{i\in \bZ}$ is a complete orthonormal basis of~$\LT$ with respect to the standard pairing on~$\LT$ given by